 The history of the Merseyside Uplands

 The mound adjacent to the Pool was the natural location for the castle when it was built in the 13th Century.
-Everton Beacon was a stone, and later wooden, contruction used to guide sailors up the dangerous Mersey channel.
-Of course, it had to be on high ground, which was why it was situated on Everton Hill near the northern mouth of the estuary.
+Everton Beacon was a stone, and later wooden, construction used to guide sailors up the dangerous Mersey channel.
+The beacon was naturally built on high ground.
+This was why it was situated on Everton Hill near the mouth of the estuary.